Trend forecasting: Fashion’s way forward

 Today, trend forecasting moves much more quickly.
 The omnipresence of technology, from social media to live-streamed collections, has democratized the fashion industry, effectively changing the way fashion moves throughout society.
 Trendsetters are no longer only designers, but also young influencers on Instagram, fashion bloggers with a loyal audience, and celebrities on the street.
 Trend forecasting is a much bigger job than it once was: forecasters must be creative in their approach and quick in their reactivity.

-The most simple definition of trend forecasting is as such: Depending on one’s methods, it is the act of predicting fashion trends including colors, fabrics, silhouettes, patterns, styles, and more for clothing collections in upcoming seasons.
+Depending on one’s methods, it is the act of predicting fashion trends including colors, fabrics, silhouettes, patterns, styles, and more for clothing collections in upcoming seasons.